We are always trying to improve your experience with our products.

 If you are a charging station manufacturer looking to become Switch Approved, please get in touch.

-If you have a question about a specific charger, please contact [email protected].
+If you have a question about a specific charger, please contact support@switch-ev.com.

 The Switch Platform notifies users about faults and offline stations.